Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

 Granulated sugar is not only sweet.
 It has many culinary roles.
 Consequently, it is usually not easy to remove it altogether, or even just reduce or replace sugar without affecting the outcome of foods.

 At the simplest level, sugar is used just as a sweetener, such as in hot and cold drinks.
-But it often performs more than one role obtained either individually or in combination with other ingredients.
-It is a precursor of flavor and color, as discussed next, but the importance of sugar also comes for safety and structure.
+But it often performs more than one role, obtained either individually or in combination with other ingredients.
+It is a precursor of flavor and color, as discussed next, but the importance of sugar also comes from safety and structure.

-Sugar is not a perfect sweetener but is definitely the most versatile type of sweetener of all.
+Sugar is not a perfect sweetener, but it is definitely the most versatile type of sweetener of all.

 Granulated Sugar: Color & Flavor